This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 Tunnel Tent vs Side Entry Tent

-When Tunnel Tents are Better
+When Tunnel Tents Are Better

 Tunnel Tents have either one or two entry locations at either end of the tent.
 When sleeping inside the tent the head is at the entry of the tent.
 These tents generally have superior protection against storms and strong wind.
 They generally have much better weather protection.